-While your Philosophy of Digital Leadership should address the seven pillars to stand out from the applications of other leaders, you also need to express your beliefs in education in general.
+While your Philosophy of Digital Leadership should address the seven pillars to stand out from other leaders’ applications, you also need to express your beliefs in education in general.
 Since this task can be easier said than done, reflect on the following questions one at a time to create an engaging, focused document.

 - What are my beliefs based on?
-Do my past experiences; knowledge gained, or classical ideals motivate me as a leader in education?
+Do my past experiences, the knowledge gained, or classical ideals motivate me as a leader in education?

 - What is the purpose of being a school leader?
-In addition to empowering students to use technology to learn and gain knowledge, should education be directed towards a core curriculum, students’ actions and behaviors, fostering citizenship, or teaching critical thinking and decision making?
+In addition to empowering students to use technology to learn and gain knowledge, should education be directed towards a core curriculum, students’ actions, behaviors, fostering citizenship, or teaching critical thinking and decision making?

 - What roles should the teachers I lead play?
 Should I decide for them or entrust them to choose their roles themselves or based on the students’ feedback?